Petal

 To successfully adopt security into agile methodology we tried to meet the following requirements:

-• Security must be adaptive to the agile software development methods.
+• Security must be adaptive to agile software development methods.

 • Security should offer concrete guidance and tools at all phases of development.

-• Security approach must be simple; it should not hinder to the development project.
+• The security approach must be simple; it should not hinder the development project.

 Map Secure Development Life Cycle into Agile methodology

-All development team members must attend unique security training focused on writing secure code, doing security code review and performing security testing.
+All development team members must attend unique security training focused on hands-on security flaws, writing secure code and doing security code reviews.

-With every one feature we ask the following questions:
+With every new feature we ask the following questions:

 • Is this feature susceptible to spoofing?